studenttak/modules/0433/mdModule.md

 Then type the actual content in this document.
 Remember to to click "Commit changes..." when you are done, or at a point that you want to save the document.

+## Customization

+### Choice of CC license for the content

+If you remove all the modules that came with the repository, you can choose your own content license.
+To change your content license, modify `_layouts/default.html`.
+Specifically, locate the line that starts with "This site is licensed under..", then modify the URL to the Creative Commons license and update the symbols.

+Note that the licensing of the content is independent of the licensing of the HTML and YAML files that form the framework of the publication mechanism.